NelsonSharma/topics/README.md

 * *topics* is an extremely lightweight app.
 It does not include any security features.
 * It uses a simple excel file to store user's login credentials.
-* It is meant to be used in a somewhat controlled environment and should not be used in a production environment.
+* It is meant to be used in a somewhat controlled environment and should not be used in a production.
 * Any suggestions and contributions to *topics* are welcomed.

 ---